rebus-org/Topper/README.md

 C:\apps\YourApp> YourApp.exe install
 ```

-and then some Windows Service Controll stuff will appear and tell you some details on how it was installed.
+and then some Windows Service Control :traffic_light: stuff will appear and tell you some details on how it was installed.

 You can remove it again like this: